-Moot Court is a prestigious honor unique to law school.
-In substance, it is similar to the Legal Skills II oral argument.
-In practice, it is much more rigorous and time intensive.
+Moot Court is a distinguishing honor unique to law school.
 As a Moot Court competitor, you and your partner will be solely responsible for the substance of your brief.
 It will require strong research, writing and oral argument skills.
 It is one of the highlights of any law school career.

 You will compete against the top writers and orators from other law schools across the nation.
 Recent competitors have included U.C.
 Berkeley, Brigham Young, Chicago, Duke, Fordham, Georgetown, Loyola, Michigan, Ohio State, Tulane and William and Mary.
-UNH Law has done very well in recent competitions ranking in writing, arguing and overall categories.
+UNH Law has done very well in writing, arguing and overall categories.

 In 2012, we took top honors at the national Saul Lefkowitz Moot Court Competition at the U.S. Court of Appeals for the Federal Circuit in Washington, D.C.
 The students who competed, Anjie Vichayanonda and Jeffrey Larson, made history by winning every award: Best Brief in the Nation, Best Oralists in the Nation, and Best Overall Team in the Nation.